IcyNoctiluca/geowiki-app-backend/README.md

 #### Running in the Cloud
 Using a single DB and writer cause instability if the application is overloaded with a lot of client requests.
 A more appropriate way would be to deploy replicated DBs and writer applications.
-A master and slave setup would not suffice since the master would still be overloaded, therefore a active replication would be a better model to implement.
-This would improve robustness.
-Such a deployment would require load-balancing on the side of the writer applications.
+A master and slave setup would not suffice since the master would still be overloaded, therefore an active replication would be a better model to implement.
+This would improve robustness, but such a deployment would require load-balancing on the side of the writer applications.
 Better use of Kafka should be made to use rules to redirect messages so specific writers for example, based on their current load, which would improve their stability.